Practical Panama guides

 A gateway, a base, and a practical crossroads

 Panama sits at one of the most important crossings in the Americas.
 The 80 km canal connects the Atlantic and Pacific.
-Tocumen International Airport (PTY) handles 12 million passengers a year across 360 daily flights to 92 cities in 42 countries, making it the primary air hub between North and South America.
+Tocumen International Airport (PTY) is the primary air hub between North and South America, handling tens of millions of passengers a year across a large network of destinations (the travel guide carries current figures).
 The Pan-American Highway enters from Costa Rica and ends at Yaviza, where a 106 km roadless gap called the Darién forces every overlander to stop and ship their vehicle by sea.

 The country uses the US dollar as legal tender.
 There is no currency conversion, no exchange risk, and ATMs dispense USD.
 Panama ranked #1 globally in the InterNations Expat Insider survey for both 2024 and 2025.
-It is hurricane-free, gets roughly 12 hours of daylight year-round, and holds a BBB investment grade credit rating with 5–6% annual GDP growth.
+It is hurricane-free, gets roughly 12 hours of daylight year-round, and holds an investment-grade credit rating with steady GDP growth (verify the current figure before relying on it).

 For some readers, Panama is a transit problem: how to cross borders, move a vehicle, get connected, and keep going.
 For others, it is a longer-term question about daily life, banking, business setup, healthcare, neighborhoods, or a possible move.
 Panama Passage is built to handle both.